 locations: the “Sky-Lawn” [5], a little ‘suburban’ garden cultivated on the

-building’s terminating terrace 25 metres above the inner court.
+building’s terminating terrace 25 meters above the inner court.
 Adjoining

 this 'north-stair' door is